-The command was simple, stark, and left no room for argument.
-Makino sighed dejectedly, reaching down to retrieve the hidden item and handing it over reluctantly.
-The Mistress gave the cover a quick glance – a distinctly disdainful glance that spoke volumes of what she thought about it – before scoffing and turning her sharp eyes on her ward.
+The command was simple, stark – the kind of remark that left no room for argument, because it didn't expect one.
+Makino sighed dejectedly, reaching down to retrieve the hidden item and handing it over with obvious reluctance.
+The Mistress gave the cover a quick glance – a distinctly disdainful glance that spoke volumes of what she thought about it – before scoffing and turning her keen eyes on her ward.

-She'd always been fond of reading novels – romantic novels, in particular.
-Books that told tales of handsome men with swords and long coats that fluttered in the wind; who rode into the lives of the protagonists on white steeds – or sailed in on grand merchant ships.
-The main characters were always beautiful – sometimes ladies of a court, other times simple village girls longing for someone to sweep them off their feet and take them into the sunset.
-But lady or village wench, their stunning beauty always caught the eye of the roguishly handsome main male character.
+She'd always had a knack for reading, and a fierce love of novels – romantic novels, in particular; books that told tales of handsome men with swords and long, velvet coats that fluttered in the wind, and who rode into the lives of the protagonists on white steeds, or sailed in on grand merchant ships.
+For their part, the main characters were always beautiful – sometimes courtly ladies, other times simple village girls longing for someone to sweep them off their feet and take them into the sunset.
+But lady or village wench, their stunning beauty always caught the eye of the roguishly handsome main character, without fail.

-Makino sighed, leaning on her mop as her eyes swept across the interior of the small tavern.
+Makino sighed, leaning on the mop as her eyes swept across the interior of the small tavern.
 Party's Bar had been in Mistress Emiko's family for generations, and the idea was that one day Makino would be the one to take responsibility for it.
-Not that she had ever been asked, mind you, but there was little she could do in a village like Fuschia without a proper education or the guts to take to the seas by herself.
-Not to mention her sense of obligation that would never have allowed her to leave even if she could.
+Not that she'd ever been asked, mind you, but there was little else she could do in a village like Fuschia without a proper education, or the guts to take to the seas by herself.
+Not to mention, her sense of obligation that would never have allowed her to leave even if she could.
 So the bar was, in essence, her future.

 As was the mop in her hands and the bucket by her feet.